CUBRID/cubrid-manual/en/intro.rst

 .. note::

-    CUBRID Query Browser is a light version of CUBRID Manager and provides only the features that application developers absolute need: the database management and query editor features.
-For more details on CUBRID Query Browse, see http://www.cubrid.org/wiki_tools/entry/cubrid-query-browser .
+    CUBRID Query Browser is a light version of CUBRID Manager and provides only the features which application developers require: the database management and query editor features.
+For more details on CUBRID Query Browser, see http://www.cubrid.org/wiki_tools/entry/cubrid-query-browser .

 .. image:: /images/image1.png